LIRA DISTRICT

 In Lira district context, age composition is the number of people in different age groups in the district.
 Age composition is the most basic characteristic of a population and to a large extent, a person's age influences what s/he needs, buys, does and her/his capacity to perform.
 Consequently, the number and percentage of a population found within the children, working age and aged groups are notable determinants of the population's social and economic structure.
 Knowledge of functional age groups, commonly used in Lira’s development programmes is critical in this demographic analysis.

-The natural resources continue to be under threat due to increasing population and the need for more land for agriculture, settlement, small scale industries and urbanization amongst others.
-The natural resources endowment of the district includes fertile land, wetlands, rock outcrops, and favourable climate among others.
+The natural resources endowments of the district include fertile land, wetlands, rock outcrops, and favourable climate among others.
 The district has over 100 rock outcrops distributed across the district.
 The rocks have a big potential for supporting the construction industry.
 The fertile land supports agricultural production and this has made Lira District and Lango sub region the food basket of the Country and the East African Region.

 The cumulative effects of wetland change has resulted into periodic flooding in some areas, reduction in water quantity and quality and a change in microclimate, with grave consequences for crop production, wetland resource use and public health.